 The A-Pin is one of the oldest academic awards at Utah State University.
 Initiated in 1910, it acknowledges and rewards students who achieve a straight-A grade point average while carrying 15 graded credit hours for two consecutive semesters.

-The pin features USU's iconic Old Main Tower and includes the phrase "USU Scholarship," denoting the highest marks in scholarly achievement.
+The pin features USU's iconic Old Main Tower and includes the word "scholarship," denoting the highest marks in scholarly achievement.
 Click an award period below to see the recipients.

 - 4.0 for two consecutive semesters.